grafana/mimir/docs/sources/operators-guide/get-started/_index.md

 aliases:
   - /docs/mimir/latest/operators-guide/getting-started/
 description: Learn how to get started with Grafana Mimir.
-menuTitle: Getting started
+menuTitle: Get started
-title: Getting started with Grafana Mimir
+title: Get started with Grafana Mimir
 weight: 10
 ---

-# Getting started with Grafana Mimir
+# Get started with Grafana Mimir

 There are two different options for getting started with Grafana Mimir: